In this page you find:

 The HTTP proxy employed in the Endian Hotspot Appliance is squid, whose primary ability is to cache web requests to speed up future requests of the same page, though it has many more functionalities that allows its seamless integration with the other services described in the remainder of this section.
 The HTTP proxy settings page is organized in tabs from which it is possible to configure all the options.

-A click on the Enable HTTP Proxy switch swoff enables the HTTP proxy.
-After some seconds, necessary to start all required services, a number of controls appear in the Configuration tab, grouped into six panels: Each panel has a title, followed by a ? that shows a tooltip, and can be expanded or collapsed by clicking on the expand or collapse icons located on the left of the labels.
+A click on the Enable HTTP Proxy switch enables the HTTP proxy.
+After some seconds, necessary to start all required services, a number of controls appear in the Configuration tab, grouped into six panels: Each panel has a title, followed by a ? that shows a tooltip, and can be expanded or collapsed by clicking on the or icons located on the left of the labels.

 Completely transparent protection throught the HTTP proxy.